Lawn Care Basics

 4. Reseeding and Renovation

 Older lawns may have grass varieties that just can't handle the heat.
 The grass may grow in bunches or have thick, ugly blades.
-Also, a hot summer can leave bare spots and thin areas.
+Also, a hot summer can leave bare spots and thin areas around the lawn.
 New grass varieties have been developed to be able to handle scorching heat and still look good.
-Scotts® Turf Builder® Heat and Drought Mix (3-1-0) contains Scotts® exclusive Thermal Blue™ Kentucky Bluegrass, which stays green even in scorching heat and drought and aggressively spreads to fill in bare spots.
-Scotts® Turf Builder® Southern Gold was developed to thrive in harsh summer conditions.
+Scotts® Turf Builder® Grass Seed Sunny Mix with Bluegrass 3-1-0 is the ideal product for open yards with high sun exposure and stays green even in scorching heat and drought.
 The best time to reseed lawns is in the fall or early spring when conditions are optimal for grass growth.